nguptaa183/Movie-TV-Show-notifier/README.md

 ### Prerequisites

 First you should have [Python 3](https://docs.python.org/3.0/) installed in your PC.
-If it's not installed one can easily install it by typing following commands:
+If it's not installed one can easily install it through following links:

 * [Installing Python 3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/)
 * [Installing Python 3 on Linux](https://docs.python-guide.org/starting/install3/linux/)